-Explaining the phenomenon, some experts have explained that in late September, the Earth and Mars have moved to both sides of the sun which has aligned the planets and the sun into almost a straight line.
-The electromagnetic radiation interference of the sun has also increased since then, and this radiation has caused the communication to destabilize, and it even resulted in communication interruption.
+Some experts have explained the phenomenon that in late September, the Earth and Mars moved to both sides of the sun, which aligned the planets and the sun into almost a straight line.
+The electromagnetic radiation interference of the sun has also increased since then, and this radiation has caused communication to destabilize and it even resulted in communication interruption.

 The scientists have predicted that the “Lost Connection” period is likely to end in mid-October which will prompt the probe to resume communication with the ground and continue with its work.